gogolrq/DANN/README.md

-# DANN
- Distributed Adaptive Nearest Neighbor Algorithm
+# Code for "Distributed Adaptive Nearest Neighbor Classifier: Algorithm and Theory"